vuejs-translations/docs-fr/src/api/options-rendering.md

   If the root component of your application doesn't have a `template` or `render` option specified, Vue will try to use the `innerHTML` of the mounted element as the template instead.

   :::warning Security Note
   Only use template sources that you can trust.
 Do not use user-provided content as your template.
-See [Security Guide](/guide/best-practices/security.html#rule-no-1-never-use-non-trusted-templates) for more details.
+See [guide sur la sécurité](/guide/best-practices/security.html#rule-no-1-never-use-non-trusted-templates) for more details.
   :::

 ## render {#render}